Here at Bourne Veterinary Practice we are a dedicated team consisting of surgeons, nurses, therapists, assistants and support staff

 Lauren Howard started working with us in June 2011 and in Summer 2017 qualified as a Registered Veterinary Nurse.
-Lauren has a handsome working Cocker Spaniel called Rory who is a Pets as Therapy dog and she does agility with.
+She has two spaniels, Rory and Hattie, who she competes in agility with and has other pets at home too.

 Rebecca qualified as a Veterinary Nurse in 2004.
 Over the course of her career, she has worked in a wide range of first opinion and referral practices both as a locum and a permanent member of staff.

 She enjoys all aspects of nursing but has a special interest in diagnostic imaging and cardiology.
 When she isn’t at work she is kept busy looking after her two daughters!

 Hannah qualified as a Veterinary Nurse in Summer 2017.
 Hannah enjoys all aspects of nursing but is using her first year as a qualified nurse to explore the areas of nursing that interest her most as she is keen to continue learning and develop her skills further.